rHedBull/strategey_RL_env/README.md

 ## Game Rules

+## Winning and Loosing
+- there is NO win condition
+- an Agent looses/ dies if its money is less than 0 or if it holds 0 claimed tiles

 ### Claiming tiles
 - a tile can only be claimed if it is visible
 - a tile can only be claimed if it is not already claimed